Subject Leader: Mrs Seager-Fleming

 We are committed to the Catholic Faith; recognising and valuing every individual as special and unique in the image and likeness of God.

 At St. Joseph’s our Religious Education respects and promotes each child’s innate capacity for wonder, awe, reverence and spirituality.
 Our Religious Education curriculum leads our children to take inspiration from the Gospel teachings and to aspire not to have more, but to be more; children are taught about God’s love; they learn about their Christian responsibilities; children are provided with experiences of church, Catholic and Christian traditions, as well as being taught to be respectful and understanding of people and traditions from other faith backgrounds.
+We have strong links to St. Finbarr's Church and our Parish Priests, who contribute to each child’s religious journey.
+Children have the opportunity to lead on all aspects of school worship, living out the Gospel Values and sharing this with the wider community.

 Our children are encouraged to take ownership of the liturgical life of the school, there are opportunities to be part of Cafod Club and Mini-Vinnies.
 They are given opportunities to explore their faith through masses led by the parish priest, trips and joint events with other local Catholic Schools both primary and secondary.